HR-CMGT/arcade-server/README.md

 ## The interface

-- `data/games.json` a JSON file with links to the github Page of game repositories, and genres.
+- [games.json](./docs/data/games.json) a JSON file with links to the github Page of game repositories, and genres.
 - Grid page
 - Controls explanation
 - Redirects to Game pages

 ## Browser

-The DOCS folder of this repository will be served on the arcade machine at CMGT.
-The browser is [NWJS](http://docs.nwjs.io/en/latest/For%20Users/Getting%20Started/#get-nwjs) in Kiosk Mode
+The DOCS folder of this repository will be [served](https://hr-cmgt.github.io/arcade-server/) on the arcade machine at CMGT.
+The browser is
+[NWJS](http://docs.nwjs.io/en/latest/For%20Users/Getting%20Started/#get-nwjs) in Kiosk Mode

 ## TODO